Sajjadalgburi/pipeline-setup/README.md

 # Project Setup Guide

-This document explains how to get started with the project and configure the required global settings.
+This document outlines the steps to get started with the project and configure the necessary global settings.
 This setup is required to enable core features such as transcript extraction, video scoring, voiceover generation, and YouTube API interaction.

 ---